dmytro-rybak/drf_vue_login_system.backend/README.md

 > You need to click on /jwt/create/ with POST method and type your credentials

 ## 10. Authorize with JWT access token:
-> Push authorize button on swagger and insert your token: JWT <token>
+> Push authorize button on swagger and insert your token: JWT your_token